ant-media/ant-media-documentation/docs/guides/publish-live-stream/webrtc/webrtc-websocket-messaging-reference.md

 }
 ```

-- ```already_playing```: This is sent back to the user when a new play message received while it is playing or it is about to play
+- ```already_playing```: This is sent back to the user when a new play message received while it is playing or it is about to play.

 ```json
 {
   command : "error",